Overview: The Association & Council

 - Allow third-party liquidity providers to exchange Libra for assets in the reserve, per policy.

-- Allocate funds generated from interest on the reserve to fund the association activities, if needed and per an approved budget, and allocate all other such funds for distribution to nodes and investors per Libra Investment Token terms, Incentives Distribution Policy, and council decisions.
+- Allocate funds generated from interest on the reserve to fund the association activities, if needed and per an approved budget, and allocate all other such funds for distribution to nodes per Incentives Distribution Policy and council decisions.

 - Monitor the economic trajectory of the Libra ecosystem and of Libra as a currency on a continuous basis, and provide reporting to the board and council.